rubenvannieuwpoort/posts/the-euler-lagrange-equation.md

 ﻿# The Euler-Lagrange equation

-In this article, I'll prove the *Euler-Lagrange equation* and give some examples of applications.
-I'll use some other theorems without proof: Fermat's theorem, the fundamental lemma of the calculus of variations, the multivariate chain rule, and integrations by parts.
+In this article, I’ll prove the *Euler-Lagrange equation* and give some examples of applications.
+I’ll use some other theorems without proof: Fermat’s theorem, the fundamental lemma of the calculus of variations, the multivariate chain rule, and integrations by parts.

 **Theorem**: *Consider the functional*
 $$ I(f) = \int_a^b L(f, f', x)\ \text{d}x $$